Fire Department ESD #5

-Williamson County ESD 5/Jarrell Fire Department, provides fire, rescue, and emergency medical service to 75 square miles of north Williamson County, Texas which includes the City of Jarrell, the Sonterra Community, Live Oak, Green Acres and Corn Hill communities as well as thousands of acres of farm land, quarries, and industrial businesses.
+Today, Williamson County ESD 5/Jarrell Fire Department, provides fire, rescue, and emergency medical first responder service to 75 square miles of north Williamson County, Texas which includes the City of Jarrell, the Sonterra Community, Live Oak, Green Acres and Corn Hill communities to name a few, as well as agricultural properties, quarries, and businesses.
 The district also covers a 13 mile stretch of the IH-35 corridor.

 The district is funded by an ad valorem property tax of 10 cents per $100 of appraised property value.
 For example, a property that is valued at $100,000 will provide $100 per year to the district.
 The district is also funded by a 2% sales tax in areas of our district that lie outside the Jarrell city limits.

 These funds are used to pay employees, make building payments, provide necessary insurance including workers compensation, pay utilities, provide training, repair and fuel vehicles, and provide proper protective gear and firefighting tools.

 As you can imagine, the district is challenged to cover a large area and thousands of individuals with few resources.
 The District endeavors to be frugal, creative and prudent with taxpayer money.
 With the growth that is occurring in the area comes a growth in the number of requests for assistance.